SumikaNya

 - REDIS_HOST=redis

-# Fill in your blog's domain name, separate multiple with commas, you can also add your local address to allow them to access themselves
+# Fill in your blog's domain name, separate multiple with commas, you can also add your local address here to allow them to access themselves

 - ALLOWED_ORIGINS=blog.lolita.best,localhost:*,127.0.0.1:*